Carat refers to the weight of the diamond, but often confused with its “size.” One carat equals 200 milligrams.

 When light enters a diamond, any imperfection can impact its flow, thus its brilliance.
 These imperfections are called inclusions if found on the inside or blemishes if found on the surface.
 Most imperfections cannot be seen with the naked eye unless magnified.

 The clarity scale from flawless (FL) to included (I) is based on the visibility at a 10X magnification.
 The lower the associated number, the higher the quality in that range (Ex.
 VVS1 = the highest VVS quality).
-For more informaiton and diamond clarity and to see how how the different clarity ratings appear under magnfication please watch this educational video on diamond clarity.

 The location of an inclusion can also influence its impacts a diamond’s brilliance.